AI-reference/AI-reference.github.io/Tools.md

 Before you ask anyone, google your problem and see if you can solve it yourself.
 It's often faster and definitely more rewarding.

 Google has more advanced search setting than you think.
 You can search the web for exact sentences with quotes, which is especially useful if google thinks it knows what you want, when it actually doesn't.
 For example searching _the quick yellow fox_ will end up in result for the famous sentence _The quick brown fox jumps over the lazy dog_.
 But if you actually only want results for quick _yellow_ foxed, just put it in quotes: "the quick yellow fox".
 You can use +term to force results to explicitly include that term, or -term to not show any results with that term.
 You can get way more specific with [Google Advanced Search](https://www.google.com/advanced_search){:target="_blank"}.

+Similarly, on [Youtube](https://www.youtube.com/){:target="_blank"} you can find tutorials for nearly everything.
+If you are stuck on a particular topic in a course, there is almost certainly someone on youtube that has made a video explaining that topic.
+I have spent many many hours on youtube prepping for exams.

 ###### [Back to top](Tools.md)